Every local authority has a statutory requirement to have a Health and Wellbeing Board.

-The Health and Wellbeing Board hold public meetings four times per year.
+The Health and Wellbeing Board in York hold public meetings 6 times per year.

 They work together to make improvements to the health and wellbeing of York residents.

 - produces a Joint Strategic Needs Assessment, to identify the health and wellbeing needs of the city’s population